esciencecenter-digital-skills/workshop-metadata/dc-socsci-python/title.md

-Data Carpentry for Social Sciences with Python
+Introduction to Python for Social Scientists: a Data Carpentry Workshop.